 If you have a severe medical condition that causes you pain, you likely want to find the most effective treatment available, even if it requires you to pursue surgery.
-OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, of Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, offer several types of gynecologic surgery for treatment and preferential purposes.
+OB/GYN physician Luis DeLeon Usuga, MD, of Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, offers several types of gynecologic surgery for treatment and preferential purposes.
 If you’re interested in exploring your options for gynecologic surgery, call today.

 Gynecologic surgery is surgery that occurs on any organ within your reproductive system including the uterus, ovaries, fallopian tubes, or cervix.
 Some gynecologic surgeries target the urinary system since much of it is intertwined with your reproductive system.

 Many gynecologic surgeries are more simple than they sound and can be done in your doctor’s office.
 Others require a referral to a specialist surgeon in a hospital.

 There are many reasons why you may explore your options for gynecologic surgery or why your doctor might recommend that you get it.
 Not all reasons are medical necessities: some are personal preferences regarding fertility.
 Common reasons for gynecologic surgery include:

 Your doctor may recommend surgery as part of your treatment, or you may inquire about certain procedures by choice, such as for birth control if you choose not to have children or are finished having children.

 Dr. DeLeon’s Woman’s Health Care offers many gynecologic surgeries in the office for your convenience.
 They include:

 A hysteroscopy allows your doctor to see the inside of your uterus and diagnose issues related to abnormal vaginal bleeding.